Back to Exercises

 Pro Tips

-- Keep your shoulders down and back against the pad; avoid shrugging.
+• Keep your shoulders pinned down and back against the pad to protect your joints and maximize chest engagement.